johnny-woodtke/carnivore/README.md

 ### Population

-The world's population data was gathered from the [United Nations' Data Portal of the Population Division](https://population.un.org/dataportal/data/indicators/49/locations/900/start/1961/end/2021/table/pivotbylocation).
+The world's population data was gathered from the [United Nations' Population Division](https://population.un.org/dataportal/data/indicators/49/locations/900/start/1961/end/2021/table/pivotbylocation).
 The following image displays the constraints used to derive the CSV of total human population:

 ![Population Data Constraints](population_data_constraints.png "Population Data Constraints")